-This article will walk users through the New Report Wizard and demonstrate how to create a new report.
+This article will walk users through the New Report Wizard and demonstrate how to create a new report from start to finish.

-- Click the Create a New Report button ().
+- In the main menu, click the Create New Report icon.

-NOTE.
 This article will focus on building an Advanced Report.
-For information on the other types of reports, see Report Types.
+For information on the other types of reports, see the article on Report Types.

 The report name can be up to 255 characters long.
-Avoid special characters such as ? : / \ * “ < >.
+The following special characters may not be used:

 The report’s description appears at the bottom of the Main Menu when it is selected.
 The description text may also be used to search for a report.